brotatotes/bht-automation/bht gen 3/Revelation/Chapter 3/Revelation 3 6 bht.md

 ### Albert Barnes:
 1. "He here addresses the church as one who is holy and true; as he who has the key of David, and who can shut and no one can open, and open and no one can shut."
+2. "A declaration that he would constrain some who professed that they were Jews, but who were of the synagogue of Satan, to come and humble themselves before them."
-2. "A general promise, in view of the circumstances in Philadelphia, to all who should overcome.
-They would be made a pillar in the temple of God, and go no more out.
+3. "They would be made a pillar in the temple of God, and go no more out.
 They would have written on themselves the name of his God, and the name of the holy city - showing that they were inhabitants of the heavenly world."
-3. "One solitary pillar has been often noticed, as reminding beholders of the remarkable words in the Apocalypse - ‘Him that overcometh I will make a pillar in the temple of my God’"

 ### Philip Schaff:
 1. Revelation 3:6.
 The usual call, with which the four last Epistles close.